Femtotesla direct magnetic gradiometer using a single multipass cell: Introduction

-\twocolumngrid \PRLsection{Introduction} Operation of sensitive magnetic sensors in unshielded environment, including Earth's magnetic field and ambient noise, requires robust subtraction of common mode magnetic signals.
+Operation of sensitive magnetic sensors in unshielded environment, including Earth's magnetic field and ambient noise, requires robust subtraction of common mode magnetic signals.
 Environmental noise suppression is a major challenge for several applications, such as non-invasive magnetoencephalography (MEG) \cite{Boto2018} and magnetocardiography (MCG) \cite{Jensen2016} , magnetic anomaly detection \cite{Chu2017}, archeology \cite{David2004}, mineral exploration \cite{Nabighian2005} and search for unexploded ordnance \cite{NelsonJune2001}.
 The usual way of getting high noise cancellation and sensitivity improvement is to implement a magnetic gradiometer scheme.
 Highly-sensitive gradiometers are based on optically pumped magnetometers (OPMs), the most sensitive devices to measure low frequency magnetic fields to date \cite{Budker2007,Allred2002,Kominis2003,Dang2010}, and have been developed using either a single vapor cell with a multi-element photodiode in the spin-exchange-relaxation-free (SERF) regime \cite{Kominis2003,Dang2010} and at finite fields \cite{Smullin2009,Lucivero2019} or by using two microfabricated \cite{Sheng2017} or cm vapor cells \cite{Limes2020,Zhang2020} reaching sub-femtotesla sensitivity in multipass configuration \cite{Sheng2013}.
 Another promising approach is based on an actively shielded array of OPMs and it has been implemented in MEG \cite{Iivanainen2019}.
 Here we present a direct magnetic gradiometer that uses a single output with intrinsic subtraction of rotation signals from two atomic ensembles within one multipass cell.
 A similar approach has been used before with single pass configuration for rf magnetometry \cite{Wasilewski2010} and in a cw optical gradiometer \cite{Kamada2015}.
-Our novel design of the multi-pass cell combines an atomic interaction region where successive beam passes overlap and a region where they are well-separated allowing the probe laser to exit with low losses after a specific number of passes, in contrast to typical standing wave cavities \cite{Crepaz2015}.
-The direct cancellation of Faraday rotations from highly-polarized ensembles avoids the complication of signal wrap-around when the optical rotation exceeds $\pi/4$ radians in multipass geometry with state-of-the-art sensitivity \cite{Sheng2013}.
+Our multi-pass optical cavity design using a 3-mirror ``V''-shape geometry has several advantages.
+It uses a single probe laser beam that passes repeatedly through two atomic ensembles that are polarized in opposite directions.
+As a result their optical rotation signals subtract, allowing for direct differential measurements.
+The direct cancellation of Faraday rotation from highly-polarized ensembles also avoids the complication of polarimeter signal wrap-around when the optical rotation exceeds $\pi/4$ radians in multipass geometry \cite{Li2011}.
+In addition, the optical design of the V-shaped multi-pass cell allows the laser beams to expand and overlap on multiple passes through the atomic ensembles.
+This reduces diffusion broadening and increases correlation of spin measurements, unlike previous multi-pass cells that used distinct non-overlapping beams which were detrimental for possible sensitivity improvement by spin squeezing \cite{Sheng2013}.
+At the same time, the probe laser beam in the V-shaped multi-pass cell remains focused on one of the mirrors, which allows the laser to exit the cavity after a specific number of passes, in contrast to typical standing wave optical cavities \cite{Crepaz2015}.
+It also simplifies signal processing in the high-density and high-polarization regime where partial suppression of spin-exchange relaxation \cite{Appelt1999} causes highly non-linear spin evolution \cite{Sheng2013,Li2011}.\\